Green or yellow phlegm likely to be bacterial

 Some researchers have called into question the practice of prescribing antibiotics based on phlegm color.

-A recent study found that people with green or yellow phlegm who received antibiotics didn't recover any faster from their sickness than people without mucous and who didn't get the medications.
+A recent study found that people with green or yellow phlegm who received antibiotics didn't recover any faster from their sickness than people without mucous and who didn't get the medications (see Reuters Health story of March 29, 2011).

 Miravitlles said his results do not apply to people with the occasional respiratory illness, because his study looked only at people with long term bronchitis.